iwenameni/darey.io-pbl/project6.md

 ![step5-3](https://user-images.githubusercontent.com/111616140/232935053-daf2f836-f8e5-4c6b-a158-aba0d85f2599.jpg)

- Step 6 — Configure WordPress to connect to remote database/Testing the configurations
+## Step 6 — Configure WordPress to connect to remote database/Testing the configurations

+  We make all neccessary configurations to enable word press connect to our remote database

+We open MySQL port 3306 on the DB Server EC2.
+For extra security, we allow access to the DB server ONLY from our Web Server’s IP address, so in the Inbound Rule configuration we specify source as /32

+ Install MySQL client and test that we can connect from our Web Server to the DB server by using mysql-client

+sudo yum install mysql

+sudo mysql -u admin -p -h <DB-Server-Private-IP-address>

 ![testing-the-webconfig](https://user-images.githubusercontent.com/111616140/232939438-27d2df73-44a9-4cb5-a88c-37910ebb3918.jpg)

 ![testing-the-webconfig2](https://user-images.githubusercontent.com/111616140/232940878-5acbd5ef-9492-4ab7-96c4-9e7f501c2201.jpg)